skylerschnee/twister-predictor/README.md

 ## Project Description:

 Advancement in tornado casualty limiting technologies has made significant progress.
-These advancements include imporoved warning systems, updated building codes, public education, research, and community response.
+These advancements include improved warning systems, updated building codes, public education, research, and community response.
 But how much are they helping?

-Following the Data Science pipeline, we will discover if these advancements have made an effect on casualties due to tornadoes while using time-series machine learning models to predict future casualties.
+Following the Data Science pipeline, I will discover if these advancements have made an effect on casualties due to tornadoes while using time-series machine learning models in an attempt to predict future casualties.

 ## Goals: